SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I'll just quote from Nikhil's document here.

-> - Round 1 now has 2 speeches of 4 minutes each from each person (like a half BP, no POIs).
+ - "Round 1 now has 2 speeches of 4 minutes each from each person (like a half BP, no POIs).
-> - 10 minute prep time.
+ - 10 minute prep time.
-> - + There is an increase in prep time from 5 minutes to 10 minutes.
+ - + There is an increase in prep time from 5 minutes to 10 minutes.
 A lot of new debaters are intimidated by the process and struggle to kickstart idea generation, let alone structure and reasoning for the arguments.
 I personally was confused by the motion wording and felt a general sense of panic given the limited prep time during my round 1.
 An additional 5 minutes would help participants calm down, giving them enough leeway to structure their arguments and be ready to present them.
 10 minutes is long enough to generate the level of arguments expected in round 1 but short enough to handle the scale of multiple people in a day.
-> - After the speeches, the moderator asks questions to clarify logical gaps that the speakers may have missed in their speeches, giving them a chance to clarify themselves in a conversational manner.
+ - After the speeches, the moderator asks questions to clarify logical gaps that the speakers may have missed in their speeches, giving them a chance to clarify themselves in a conversational manner.
-> - The moderator later asks them retrospective questions on what they could have done better and how they would have argued for the other side.
+ - The moderator later asks them retrospective questions on what they could have done better and how they would have argued for the other side.
-> - + Previously, the moderator used to be passive in adjudicating the debate.
+ - + Previously, the moderator used to be passive in adjudicating the debate.
 Participants would leave after the speeches, and the moderator would note their inputs.
 In the new system, the moderator becomes more involved and 2 "enters the debate," interacting with the speakers and questioning them about various aspects of the debate.
 Here are a few reasons for this change:
-> - + + Without 'active moderation', there is a feeling of mystery and anxiety after the speeches are over.
+ - + + Without 'active moderation', there is a feeling of mystery and anxiety after the speeches are over.
 The moderator passively tracks the debate, and participants are unsure about the metrics they are being judged on.
-> - + + Most participants may have an intuitive understanding of the case, but it might not have come out in the speeches due to the new format and general anxiety of a recruitment round.
+ - + + Most participants may have an intuitive understanding of the case, but it might not have come out in the speeches due to the new format and general anxiety of a recruitment round.
 The questions by the moderators are meant to allow speakers to explain themselves in a more conversational manner while allowing them to retrospectively analyze their case.
 The questions are aimed at understanding how well a participant responds to an issue in the debate that the moderator has pointed out.
-> - + + From the participant's point of view, they feel that the process is more personal and feels like an interview of sorts.
+ - + + From the participant's point of view, they feel that the process is more personal and feels like an interview of sorts.
 The questions assess them over multiple metrics, and they are also able to understand their performances better in retrospect.
-> - + + In practice, this conversation is usually fun and leaves the freshers with the impression of, "Wow these seniors are so cool, nice and fun!" (as per what we've seen in the feedback form).
+ - + + In practice, this conversation is usually fun and leaves the freshers with the impression of, "Wow these seniors are so cool, nice and fun!" (as per what we've seen in the feedback form).
 This interaction is where freshers usually have fun, and this makes them want to keep coming back.
-> - Example questions moderators could ask:
+ - Example questions moderators could ask:
-> - + "You mentioned point X and explained how that leads to impact Y. Could you provide more reasons how X leads to Y?
+ - + "You mentioned point X and explained how that leads to impact Y. Could you provide more reasons how X leads to Y?
 Is X the only reason Y happens?"
-> - + "Regarding point X brought out by the other speaker, you responded by saying Y. Do you think this effectively countered point X?
+ - + "Regarding point X brought out by the other speaker, you responded by saying Y. Do you think this effectively countered point X?
 How could you have responded better?"
-> - + "What do you think was the most important impact you were trying to convey in your speech?
+ - + "What do you think was the most important impact you were trying to convey in your speech?
 Why do you think that is the most important issue in the debate?"
 > - + "If there was a point you could have elaborated on more, what would that have been, and what new angles would you have added?"
 > - + "Is there something you think the opposite speaker missed that you predicted they would say?"